 But if you ask them about their experience afterward, you will hear their mismatched expectations or a well met expectation.
 They have made a comparison to something.

 Several years ago, I was asked what I looked for in a church when I was asked to coach them.
 Here was a short list of things I consider as a consultant.

 What do you do with the invisible list?

-Even if we liked our experience at a church, we still ruled it off, if it failed to meet a lot of our criteria.
+Even if we liked our experience at a church, we still ruled out a return visit, if it failed to meet many of those items.

 Your visitors will come and go as they seek churches that match some of their criteria.